manpagez: man pages & more

 much as possible as often as possible.
 Your callback function should

 return the number of bytes it "took care of".
-If that is not the exact
+If that is not the same

-same amount of bytes that was passed to it, libcurl will abort the
+amount of bytes that was passed to it, libcurl aborts the operation and

 When the transfer is complete, the function returns a return code that

-libcurl to a buffer of yours where it'll store a human readable error
+libcurl to a buffer of yours where it stores a human readable error

 message as well.